Heavy metal text that says "About bio/social"

 photo by Amy Snyder, 2008 for the Exploratorium

 Don is a charming fellow, often seen wearing a bolo tie and cowboy hat.
-I seem to remember Don had a curly handle bar mustache when I met him at the National Yo-Yo Contest in 2000, but my mind could be playing tricks on me.
+I seem to remember Don having a curly handle bar mustache when I met him at the 2000 National Yo-Yo Contest, but my mind could be playing tricks on me.

-Don was a retired engineer before he got into yo-yoing, but it’s clear that. he never fully retired.
-He applied his love of math and phsyics to yo-yos to create radical new yo-yo designs along with Dr. Tom Kuhn, founder of Tom Kuhn Yo-Yos.
-Later he started documenting what he learned in a series of engineer’s notebooks called Yo-Yo Physics.
-Each of these hand written notebooks covered a different yo-yo topic, like the Radius of Gyration or Yo-Yo RPM, and explained them using complicated diagrams and mathematical formulations.
+Don was a retired engineer before he got into yo-yoing, but it’s clear that he never fully retired.
+He applied his love of math and physics to yo-yos to create radical new yo-yo designs along with Dr. Tom Kuhn, founder of Tom Kuhn Yo-Yos.
+Later, he started documenting what he learned in a series of engineer’s notebooks called Yo-Yo Physics.
+Each of these handwritten notebooks covered a different yo-yo topic, like the Radius of Gyration or Yo-Yo RPM, and explained them using complicated diagrams and mathematical formulations.

 Don isn’t selling these books anymore, but you can download pdfs of the series here (or here).
 You can also read this Make article about Don here.